Syed Imran Ahmed Shah: Political career

 He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-160 (Sahiwal-I) in the 2002 Pakistani general election but was unsuccessful.
 He received 43,241 votes and lost the seat to Nouraiz Shakoor.

+In the 2002 Pakistani general elections, Shah contested for a seat in the National Assembly as a candidate for the Pakistan Muslim League (N) (PML-N).
+He ran from the NA-160 (Sahiwal-I) constituency.
+Despite securing 43,241 votes, he was unsuccessful in his bid, losing the seat to Nouraiz Shakoor.
+During this campaign, he was part of a coordinated PML-N panel in the region, which included Malik Nadeem Kamran Ex Provincial Minister(contesting PP-221) and Haji Muhammad Mansha Sipra Ex Director General Agricultural(contesting PP-220).

 He was elected to the National Assembly as a candidate of PML-N from Constituency NA-160 (Sahiwal-I) in the 2008 Pakistani general election.
 He received 59,373 votes and defeated Nouraiz Shakoor.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-160 (Sahiwal-I) in the 2013 Pakistani general election.
 He received 99,553 votes and defeated Muhammad Ali Shakoor, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In October 2017, he was appointed as chairperson of the National Assembly's standing committees on privatization.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-147 (Sahiwal-I) in the 2018 Pakistani general election.

 He was re-elected to the National Assembly in the 2024 Pakistani general election as a candidate of PML-N from NA-141 Sahiwal-I. He received 118,242 votes, defeating Rana Amir Shahzad Tahir, an Independent politician candidate supported by PTI, who secured 107,060 votes.